Megan Is Missing: Ban in New Zealand

+Legacy

 Popular culture and director's warnings

 In November 2020, the film became a pop culture sensation after it went viral on the video-sharing app TikTok.
 The platform is where the film has its largest audience since its release.
 Users began posting their reactions as the film progresses, with many calling it "traumatizing".
 The hashtag for the film has over 83 million views.
 After being informed by Perkins that the film had gone viral, Goi later issued a trigger warning for prospective viewers: "Do not watch the movie in the middle of the night.
 Do not watch the movie alone.
 And if you see the words 'photo number one' pop up on your screen, you have about four seconds to shut off the movie if you're already kind of freaking out before you start seeing things that maybe you don't want to see".
 Goi stated that he made the film with the purpose of it being a "wake-up call" to parents but instead it is children who discover the film and make it resurface sporadically.
 The film later began trending on Twitter.

-The film was released on Blu-ray on October 26, 2021 via Lionsgate (current owners of the Anchor Bay library).
+The film was released on Blu-ray on October 26, 2021, via Lionsgate (current owners of the Anchor Bay library).

-Remake and potential sequel
+Related projects

 A few years after its release, a production company in Mexico approached Goi to make a Spanish language remake of the film with a Mexican cast.
 Goi declined the offer as he did not want to revisit the grim subject matter.
-However, he stated that he has theorized making a sequel but no progress has been made due to there being "no angle" for him to take the story.
+Goi has stated that he has theorized making a sequel but no progress has been made due to there being "no angle" for him to take the story.